amowry/warbl/README.md

 ### A few additional notes:
-By default, the serial CDC class on WARBL is turned off, which makes it a USB MIDI class-compliant device.
-This also means that you can’t use the serial monitor in Arduino IDE.
-To turn serial on you can comment out the following line in the USBCore.cpp tab:
+The serial CDC class on WARBL needs to be turned off to make it a USB MIDI class-compliant device.
+This also means that you won't be able to use the serial monitor in Arduino IDE, and you'll have to double-click the programming button to install firmware.
+To turn serial off on the newest version of the Arduino IDE, you can uncomment the following line in the USBDesc.h file:

-    #define CDCCON_DISABLE
+ #define CDC_DISABLED

-Then you will be able to print to the serial monitor for debugging.
-Doing this may also make it so that you don’t have to double-click the reset button to upload code (though it doesn’t always work).
+ The above file should be located here: C:\Program Files (x86)\Arduino\hardware\arduino\avr\cores\arduino

+Note: turning off the CDC class will turn it off for any Arduino that you program with the IDE, so you'll need to remember to turn it back on after programming the WARBL.
+You can leave the USBDesc.h file open and comment/uncomment the line and save it as necessary without having to close/reopen the IDE.
+I keep a shortcut to USBDesc.h on my desktop for this purpose.

-Turning on the CDC class will also make so that Windows 7 will require the drivers to be installed for normal MIDI operation to work, and may interfere with MIDI modules (I’m not sure about this).
+Turning off the CDC class will also make it so that Windows 7 won't require drivers to be installed for WARBL to work in normal MIDI mode.

 Have fun!